Deputy Assistant Secretary of War for Military Community & Family Policy visits MCB Quantico MCX

-Stephen Simmons, deputy assistant Secretary of War for Military Community & Family Policy, visits the Marine Corps Base Quantico Marine Corps Exchange on MCB Quantico, Virginia, Jan.
+Stephen Simmons, deputy assistant Secretary of War for Military Community & Family Policy, visits the Marine Corps Base Quantico Child Development Center on MCB Quantico, Virginia, Jan.
 20, 2025.
 This visit by the DASW included multiple tours of establishments with a focus on how the commissary, Child Development Center and MCX benefit and improve the lives of our military and their families.
-The tour of the local exchange focused on the quality, affordability, and support of military communities.
+The tour of the local exchange focused on the quality, affordability, and emerging technology.
 (U.S. Marine Corps video by Cpl.
 Joshua Munsen)

 |Date Taken: